zluuba/games-of-terminal/README.md

    simulating or mocking it in a controlled testing environment proves challenging.
 Consequently, GOT has tests for non-terminal logic, and manual testing has played a significant role.
 If you encounter any issues or shortcomings, please [report me about it](https://github.com/zluuba/games-of-terminal/tree/main/docs/issue-reporting-guide.md).
-9. **Supporting**: I have a deep affection for this project and take care of it, ensuring continuous support and development.
+9. **Supporting**: With a deep affection for this project, I am committed to its continuous support and development.
    If you share the same passion, you can [help me with that](https://github.com/zluuba/games-of-terminal/tree/main/docs/contributing-guide.md).
+Thank you, and..
 GOT is Love, GOT is Live.

 ## For Developers